-What specific challenges are automakers and battery manufacturers facing when it comes to enabling a circular economy for EV batteries?
-What tools and strategies can they adopt to empower the rapid adoption of sustainable EV batteries?
-How can automakers explore new circular economy business models and improve collaboration with other players?
-Where can they initially begin by leveraging frameworks like the Circular Transition Indicators?
+What specific challenges are automakers and battery manufacturers facing when to comes to enabling circular economy for EV batteries?
+What tools and strategies they can adopt to empower the rapid adoption of sustainable EV batteries?
+How can automakers explore new circular economy business models (CBMs) and improve collaboration with other players?
+Where can they initially begin by leveraging frameworks like Circular Transition Indicators (CTI)?

-"Sustainable batteries" is one of the themes we identified in KPMG’s survey of global automakers and suppliers as pivotal in shaping the future of the European and global automotive industry.
+"Sustainable batteries" is one of the themes that we have identified as pivotal in shaping the future of global and the European automotive industry – from KPMG’s survey of global automakers and suppliers running in its 23rd year.